Proximify/publication-fetcher/README.md

 Licensed under the MIT license.

-publication-importer is made by Proximify.
+publication-fetcher is made by Proximify.
 We invite the community to participate.